Welcome to the Institute for Healthy Families

 Restoring hope in the hurting home

 As a Judeo-Christian organization, IHF believes that the family is the foundation for healthy individuals, relationships, communities, and places of worship.
 While IHF is non-sectarian, we believe that God reveals His truth in both the Bible and Creation and that we can use this wisdom to help facilitate healing.
 IHF believes that through this synthesis of science and faith, we can help our clients form and maintain healthy families that will be able to help their children become the best versions of themselves and fulfill God’s will for their lives.

 For some, the word trauma is almost traumatic.
 We tend to think of a disaster or terrible event in our lives, and many of us did not suffer such.
-However, there are many little traumas that happen to each of us, beginning in the womb.
+However, there are many small traumas that happen to each of us, beginning in the womb.
 When we have a healthy family system, we learn how to respond to these little traumas.
-Recent developments in neurobiology indicate that our brain begins mapping responses to our environment in the womb.
+Recent developments in neurobiology indicate that our brain begins mapping responses to our environment from a very young age.
 If our family system is not healthy, we learn ineffective ways of coping, and our brains are wired to react, rather than respond.

 Sign up for our health news and announcements.

 Clients come to IHF for relief from their unwanted same-sex attractions, gender identity questions, and difficulties forming and maintaining healthy and effective relationships with others.
 Our treatment focus begins with your self-expression of who you want to be and builds on your strengths to help you accomplish your therapeutic goals.
 We use evidence-based research with a focus on trauma-informed care to help you resolve childhood wounds that may keep you from becoming the best version of yourself.